How to Hang Festoon Lights Outdoors - All Inclusive DIY Set up Guide

 Once you’ve gathered all your tools, and selected the appropriate festoon lights it’s time to get your hands dirty for a fun couple of hours transforming the backyard!
 We’ve got follow along step by step instructions for how to hang festoon lighting in all types of backyard spaces.
 If you’re working with a wooden deck, a patio area, an elevated balcony, or the garden lawn we’ve got you covered.

-This is the best time to figure out the pattern you want to use for your festoon lighting.
-Most people use X, V, zig-zag, parallel, or pinwheel patterns depending on the area’s shape.
-Keep the location of the power source in mind.
+Now is also a good time to decide on the pattern you want to use for your festoon lighting.
+The most popular patterns are X, V, zig-zag, parallel, or pinwheel, depending on the shape of the area.
+When choosing a pattern, keep in mind the location of the power source.

 At the same time, look at potential fixing points in your backyard to see how well those support the pattern you want.
 Trees, tall fence posts and the sides of houses are all outstanding choices as fixing points.

 Most people have trouble with fixing points farther away from the house, and that’s where installing posts or poles come into play.
 Done correctly, you can set up a sturdy pole with minimal effort.
 This lets you maximise your options and get the light pattern you want.

 Fixing points should be less than 8m apart if you’re not using support wires.